TitanCA: Lessons from Orchestrating LLM Agents to Discover 100+ CVEs: How TitanCA works

 The second module applies reasoning-based screening to further identify true vulnerabilities among the candidates that the Matcher did not flag, i.e., functions that did not match any known vulnerability pattern but may still contain novel or previously unseen weaknesses.
 R2Vul~\cite{weyssow2025r2vul} is trained with structured reasoning distillation that distinguishes between two types of model reasoning: grounded reasoning, where the logical chain matches the label, and misleading reasoning, where the explanation sounds plausible but is logically disconnected from the label.
 The training process uses contrastive supervision with RLAIF (Reinforcement Learning from AI Feedback), presenting the model with paired examples of grounded and misleading analyses of the same code fragment via the ORPO preference optimization objective.
 This teaches the model not merely to classify code as vulnerable or safe, but to produce an explicit chain of reasoning that justifies its judgment.

 R2Vul also incorporates a lightweight calibration step that leverages the model's own reasoning structure.
 At inference time, the system compares the conditional log-likelihoods of the model generating reasoning under the vulnerable versus safe template prefixes, converting the log-odds margin into a confidence score through a logistic mapping.
 A function is flagged as vulnerable only when this confidence exceeds a tunable threshold.
 In practice, this calibration reduces the false positive rate from 28\% to 20\% under balanced conditions while preserving over 77\% recall, and achieves the same false positive target even under extreme class imbalance (1:10 vulnerable-to-safe ratio) typical of production environments.
 If the candidate function is classified as safe, we exit the prediction pipeline; otherwise, it flows to Module 3 for further investigation.
+Additional details on the structured reasoning distillation, RLAIF training, and calibration procedure can be found in Weyssow et al.~\cite{weyssow2025r2vul}.